jcontini/facebook-friends-map/README.md

 fb_pass
 mapbox_token
 ```

-I personally used Jupyter Notebook to run the script (you'll see the notebook file in the repo), but it's not required at all.

 ## Extract profile data & create the map
 1. Run `pipenv shell` to activate the virtual environment.
 This is optional if you already have the required packages installed in your environment.